Danny02/OpenCTM/README.txt

 v1.0.2 - ????.??.??
 -------------------
+- Added an OpenCTM exporter plugin for Maya [Jonas Innala].

 - Added the possiblity to save and load files from ctmviewer, effectively turning it into a quick and simple converter tool (without all the options in the ctmconv program, though).